AFRICA

 Cases involving a joint venture will not have sufficient domestic effects if the following (cumulative) conditions are met:

-• The joint venture is neither currently active on a domestic market (i.e. on a relevant geographic market that covers part of or the entire territory of Germany) nor is it a potential competitor.
+• The joint venture is neither currently nor potentially active on a domestic market (i.e. on a relevant geographic market that covers part of or the entire territory of Germany).

 • Not more than one parent company (on group level) is active (or is a potential competitor) domestically on the same relevant product market as the one on which the joint venture is active abroad.

-• Not more than one parent company (on group level) is an actual competitor in a domestic market upstream or downstream of the joint venture’s product market abroad.
+• Not more than one parent company (on group level) is currently active in a domestic market upstream or downstream of the joint venture’s product market abroad.

 All other cases: